The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels

 Due to chromatic dispersion and fiber nonlinearity, the optical fiber can be modeled as a channel with memory, in which symbols interact in a nonlinear manner.
-Ideally, the channel functions in \eqref{Eq:NLI_PSD_Intution} should account for such a memory, while the signal statistics should account for the correlations among the interacting symbols.
-In fact, it has been shown that by varying the strength and length of the temporal symbol-energy correlations, it is possible to control the generated NLI strength~\cite{dar2014shaping}.
-Some advanced CM schemes, such as temporal probabilistic shaping~\cite{yankov2017temporal}, short-blocklength probabilistic amplitude shaping (PAS) ~\cite{bocherer2015bandwidth,fehenberger2019analysis,wu2021edi} and PAS with sequence selection~\cite{civelli2021sequence,wu2022list,civelli2024sequence,wu2026sign} have recently emerged to exploit temporal correlations of symbols (energy-wise or phase-wise) for the purpose of NLI reduction.
+Ideally, the signal statistics should include the correlations among the interacting symbols, while the channel functions in \eqref{Eq:NLI_PSD_Intution} should account for the interplay between the memory channel and the correlated symbols.
+In fact, it has been shown that by varying the strength and length of the temporal symbol-energy correlations, it is possible to control the generated NLI strength~\cite{dar2014shaping,amari2019introducing}.
+Some advanced CM schemes, such as temporal probabilistic shaping~\cite{yankov2017temporal}, short-blocklength probabilistic amplitude shaping (PAS)~\cite{bocherer2015bandwidth,fehenberger2019analysis,wu2021edi}, and PAS with sequence selection~\cite{civelli2021sequence,wu2022list,civelli2024sequence,wu2026sign}, have recently emerged to exploit temporal correlations of symbols (energy-wise or phase-wise) for NLI reduction.
 In particular, PAS, although originally designed for additive white Gaussian noise (AWGN) channels, can mitigate NLI simply by decreasing the shaping blocklength, in which case the transmitted symbols possess strong temporal symbol-energy correlations.
-However, only limited progress has been made toward incorporating such correlations in the NLI power models, aside from a few attempts using \emph{heuristic models}~\cite{agrell2014capacity,cho2022shaping,civelli2023nonlinear,deng2025NLI4D}.
-The additional nonlinear shaping gains brought by the temporal symbol-energy correlations, currently lack rigorous support from an underlying theoretical model.
+However, only limited progress has been made toward incorporating such correlations in NLI power models, aside from a few attempts using \emph{heuristic models}~\cite{agrell2014capacity,cho2022shaping,civelli2023nonlinear,borujeny2023constant,deng2025NLI4D}.
+The additional nonlinear shaping gains brought by temporal symbol-energy correlations currently lack rigorous support from an underlying theoretical model.
 Without an effective channel model, these techniques must rely on computationally intensive split-step Fourier method (SSFM) simulations~\cite{yankov2017temporal,civelli2021sequence} or heuristic NLI metrics~\cite{wu2022list,cho2022shaping,askari2023probabilistic,deng2025NLI4D} to reflect the NLI power induced by the correlated symbols, which limits interpretability and generalization.